chaewonkimm/chaewonkimm/README.md

 - I’m interested in **Computer Vision**, especially in improving **perception and recognition quality**.
 - I've worked on research projects enhancing **visual understanding** and reducing artifacts in generative models.
 - I’m also passionate about exploring **AI applications across diverse domains**.
-- Currently, I’m looking forward to expanding my experiences by conducting innovative research in academic and applied AI.
+- Currently, I’m working on computer vision and applied AI to solve real-world problems.

 ᆞ Please feel free to contact me at clkimcw@gmail.com